 Step 1 – Complete the Real Estate License Career Information Session Online

-First you will need to complete the ” Introduction to a Career in Real Estate Information Session” before you are eligible to be enrolled in the Real Estate Associates Program (REAP).
+First, you will need to complete the ” Introduction to a Career in Real Estate Information Session” before you are eligible to be enrolled in the Real Estate Associates Program (REAP).
 The online information session is a pre-requisite and offered by Real Estate Council of Alberta, it is completely free of charge and can be taken online by clicking here.
 Please note, the Alberta real estate license is only valid in the province of Alberta.
-Other province, for example Ontario, has the Ontario Real Estate Association (OREA) to manage the licensing process.
-If you are interested in practising professional real estate agent in Ontario, for example, then you will need to get an real estate license Ontario, simply by clicking here for more detail.
+Other provinces, for example, Ontario, has the Ontario Real Estate Association (OREA) to manage the licensing process.
+If you are interested in practicing professional real estate agent in Ontario, for example, then you will need to get a real estate license in Ontario, simply by clicking here for more detail.

 Once you’re done going through the online session you will be prompted to take the Self-Assessment Questionnaire.
 After successfully answering the questions you will see the following message on the next page:

 Certificate of Completion

 Then Simply fill out your name and email address on the next page to print your Certificate of Completion:

 There we go, the entire online information session should take you about 1 – 1.5 hours to complete.

 Step 2 – Submit Your Real Estate License Enrolment Application and Get Approval for REAP

 Now you should be ready to enroll in the “Pre-Licensing Education Program”, which is also called the “Real Estate Associate Program (REAP)”.
 But before submitting your application, please make sure you meet the following requirements: